pymupdf/PyMuPDF-Optional-Material/docs/app4.rst

     'symb': 'Symbol',
     'zadb': 'ZapfDingbats'}

-Please note that not all PDF Readers correctly or completely support these fonts -- this is especially true for Symbol and ZapfDingbats.
-Also the glyph images will be specific to every reader.
+In contrast to their obligation, not all PDF viewers support these fonts correctly and completely -- this is especially true for Symbol and ZapfDingbats.
+Also, the glyph (visual) images will be specific to every reader.

-To see how these fonts can be used -- including the CJK fonts -- look at the table in :meth:`Page.insertFont`.
+To see how these fonts can be used -- including the **CJK built-in** fonts -- look at the table in :meth:`Page.insertFont`.

 ------------